CluedIn-io/CluedIn.Documentation/docs/020-deployment/azure/080-step-by-step-install.md

 helm upgrade $releaseName cluedin/cluedin -n cluedin --install --values $pathToValuesYml
 ```

 Upon running the `helm upgrade` command, Helm will begin installation of CluedIn platform into your Kubernetes cluster.
-At the end of the installation process, you will be prompted with configuration of your install, URLs you can use to access your freshly installed platform.
+At the end of the installation process, you will be prompted with the configuration of your install, URLs you can use to access your freshly installed platform.

 All the workloads may take up to 10 minutes to spin up.
 You can check your status by running:
 ```powershell